dude84/ESPHOME-ESP32C3-CO2-OLED-Sensor/README.md

 - **Configurable Thresholds and Home Assistant Integration:**
   Thresholds for safe, warning, dangerous, and critical levels can be adjusted via Home Assistant.
 Other settings (such as brightness) may also be updated remotely.

+- **3D Printed Case:**
+  The project includes a custom 3D printed case.
+STEP files for the case are available in the repository at:
+  `3d_models/ESPHOME-ESP32C3-CO2-OLED-Sensor_Case_Top_Bottom.step`

 ## Hardware Connections